Abhijit85/TransEE/README.md

-# TransEE-Enhancing-Knowledge-Graph-Embedding-for-Complex-Relations
+# RelatE: Relational Embeddings through Modulus-Phase Decomposition

 ## Introduction
-This is a PyTorch implementation of TransEE for learning embeddings in knowledge graphs (KGE).
-TransEE introduces enhancements that improve handling of complex relations (one-to-many, many-to-one, many-to-many) in knowledge graphs.
+This is a PyTorch implementation of RelatE for learning embeddings in knowledge graphs (KGE).
+RelatE introduces enhancements that improve handling of complex relations (one-to-many, many-to-one, many-to-many) in knowledge graphs.
 The implementation is optimized for fast training on large-scale knowledge graphs and can achieve state-of-the-art performance on datasets like FB15K, WN18, and YAGO3-10.

 ## Implemented Features
 - ✔ Supports diverse relational patterns